 8 Walk in the footsteps of Harriet Tubman and Frederick Douglass

-Trace American Heros Birthplace of American icons of freedom Frederick Douglass and Harriet Tubman, Maryland’s Eastern Shore is deeply rooted in African-American history.
+Maryland’s Eastern Shore, birthplace of American heroes Frederick Douglass and Harriet Tubman, is deeply rooted in African-American history.
 “The Moses of Her People,” Harriet Tubman escaped from slavery and returned to her Eastern Shore home to lead others to freedom.
 Retrace her historic journeys along the Harriet Tubman Underground Railroad Byway and be sure to visit the Harriet Tubman Underground Railroad Visitor Center and State Park.
 Discover the real Frederick Douglass in the places that shaped him on a driving tour that starts on the Eastern Shore.

 More about Harriet Tubman Underground Railroad Visitor Center and State Park